Website Privacy Policy

 Welcome to the SMB Partners Limited (SMB) privacy notice for the www.smb.co.uk website.

-SMB respects your privacy and is committed to protecting your personal data in accordance with the UK Data Protection Act 2018 and any subsequent law mandating data protection within the UK.
+SMB respects your privacy and is committed to protecting your personal data in accordance with the UK GDRP, Data Protection Act 2018, the Privacy and Electronic Communications Regulations ("PECR") and related UK data protection laws.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 1. IMPORTANT INFORMATION AND WHO WE ARE